Embridge

 Inspect examples

-Compare minimal lists, full sync-ready output, document metadata, attachments, and edge cases.
+Compare minimal lists, full advanced output, document metadata, attachments, and edge cases.

 Example output